 Exercise: Exercises to Try

 To get all of the benefits of physical activity, try all four types of exercise -- endurance, strength, balance, and flexibility.
-This section discusses endurance activities.
+This page addresses endurance activities.

 Video length: 1 min 35 sec